Faroito/Navy/README.md

-# Navy :
+# Navy

-## Description :
+## Description

-I did a battleship game in CSFML a C lib graphic.
+This is a battleship game in CSFML a C lib graphic.

 In this game you can either to play in Solo vs AI or in Multiplayer (in local network).